-In the past decades, trademark law has undergone a steady expansion, increasing the scope of trademark monopolies.
-New statute has been responsible for some, but not all, of this expansion.
-Other sources of this expansion come from entrenched industry practice, aggressive tactics of trademark holders, and judicial opinions that might fairly be described as activist.
+In the past decades, trademark law has undergone a steady expansion, which has increased the scope of trademark monopolies.
+New statutes have been responsible for some, but not all, of this expansion.
+Other sources of expansion come from entrenched industry practice, aggressive tactics of trademark holders, and judicial opinions that might fairly be described as activist.
 All of these developments have led to the recognition of trademark rights in contexts not well supported by statute or precedent.
-In particular, toys and sports merchandising are sectors where the effective scope of trademark law has become greatly enlarged in the past few decades, with the trend driven, in great part, by asymmetrical litigation resources, outlying judicial opinions, and widespread acquiescence to powerful corporate interests claiming a larger scope of protection for their trademarks than the law soundly supports.
+In particular, toys and sports merchandising are sectors where the effective scope of trademark law has become greatly enlarged in the past few decades, with the trend driven, in great part, by asymmetrical litigation resources, outlying judicial opinions, and widespread acquiescence to powerful players.